St. Francis College: Women's Studies Center

 The Center for Women's and Gender Studies opened in 1997.
 St. Francis College offers a Women's Studies minor.

 Institute for International and Cross-Cultural Psychology

 The Institute for International and Cross-Cultural Psychology (IICCP) was founded in 1998.
-It has become a center for the advancement of cross-cultural psychology and international psychology and is led by Dr. Uwe P. Gielen.
+It has become a center for the advancement of cross-cultural psychology and international psychology.
 It is supported by an international advisory board of psychologists from six countries.
 Members of the institute have engaged in a series of research projects, edited books, sponsored conferences, and introduced novel curriculum development.
 The institute has supported the writing and editing of numerous publications in international psychology, including 17 books in five countries.

 Center of Excellence in Project Management

 The Center of Excellence in Project Management launched in 2011 and held its first annual Practical Research Forum on June 6, 2011, a series of lectures combining academic theory and real-world project-management experiences.